Deans quarters, semis and finals in Suva

 The finals are confirmed for the 26th of August.

-This year’s Deans quarters, semis and finals will run simultaneously with round eight, nine and 10 of Skipper Cup.
+This year’s Deans quarters, semis and finals will run simultaneously with rounds eight, nine and 10 of Skipper Cup.

 Advertisement